Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Introduction

-To prove the well-posedness for the equations with the L\'evy noises, one natural approach is based on the approximation of the Poisson random measure $N$ by a sequence of Poisson random measures $N_n$ whose intensity measures are finite.
-The authors of \cite{Dong-Xie} used this approach to established the well-posedness of the strong solutions in probabilistic sense for the 2-D stochastic Navier-Stokes equations with L\'evy noise, however, this method needs some assumptions on the control of the ``small jump", see Remark \ref{Rem1} in Section 2.
-The cut-off and the Banach Fixed Point Theorem is a basic idea to prove the well-posedness for PDEs/SPDEs.
-This method had been applied in the recent paper \cite{BHR15} to establish the existence of the strong solutions in PDE sense for the 2-D stochastic Navier-Stokes equations with L\'evy noises.
-However, due to the Burkholder-Davis-Gundy inequality with $p\neq2$ for the compensated Poisson random measure again, besides the classical Lipschitz and linear growth assumptions, they assumed other conditions on the coefficient $G$ of L\'evy noise to establish the existence of the solutions, see Remarks \ref{Rem2} in Section 2.
-0.1cm
+\newok{ A natural approach to proving the well-posedness of SPDEs driven by jump type L\'evy process is to approximate the Poisson random measure $N$ by a sequence of Poisson random measures $N_n$ with finite intensity measures.
+Dong and Xie used this way in \cite{Dong+Xie_2009} to establish the well-posedness of the strong solutions in the probabilistic sense for 2D SNSEs driven by L\'evy noise.
+However, to make this method work, one needs to impose additional assumptions to control the ``small jumps''; see Remark \ref{Rem1} in Section \ref{subsection 2.1}.
+Another basic idea used to prove the well-posedness of SPDEs is based on introducing an appropriate cut-off and then applying the Banach fixed point theorem for the approximated problems.
+This method has been exploited in a recent paper \cite{BHR15} to establish the existence of strong solutions in the PDE sense for 2D SNSEs driven by L\'evy processes of jump type.
+However, because they relied on the Burkholder-Davis-Gundy inequality with exponent $p\neq2$ for the compensated Poisson random measure, in addition to the natural Lipschitz and linear growth assumptions, the authors of \cite{BHR15} had to impose additional and unnatural assumptions on the noise coefficient $G$; see Remark \ref{Rem2} in Section \ref{subsection 2.2}.} 0.1cm